jupyterhub/jupyterhub/docs/source/troubleshooting.md

 server for its whole life, until the container is rebuilt.

-The fix for this Docker case is to remove any Docker containers seeing this issue (typicaly all containers created before a certain point in time):
+The fix for this Docker case is to remove any Docker containers seeing this issue (typically all containers created before a certain point in time):

     docker rm -f jupyter-name